OraOpenSource/OXAR/README.md

   </tr>
 </table>

 Open Optional ports can be configured in`config.sh` in the `FIREWALL` section.
-If you want to modify these values post install open `scripts/firewalld.sh` and look for examples on how to open (both temporarily and permanently).
+If you want to modify the firewall settings after running the build script, open `scripts/firewalld.sh` and look for examples on how to open (both temporarily and permanently).

 ## Vagrant Port Mapping
 The following ports are mapped to the host and can be configured in [Vagrantfile](Vagrantfile):